kiranbakale/AMI-Readme/docs/environment_advanced_monitoring.md

 The Toolkit will configure these in each case, including scrape config, dashboard(s).

 On this page we'll detail how to deploy the monitoring setup for each environment type with the Toolkit.
-Head to the revenant section below depending on the type of environment you have. **It's also worth noting this guide assumes a working knowledge of Prometheus, Grafana and Consul as well as being supplementary to the rest of the docs.**
+Head to the relevant section below depending on the type of environment you have. **It's also worth noting this guide assumes a working knowledge of Prometheus, Grafana and Consul as well as being supplementary to the rest of the docs.**

 [[_TOC_]]

 ## Omnibus

+:information_source:&nbsp; As of GitLab 16.0, [Omnibus-bundled Grafana is deprecated](https://docs.gitlab.com/ee/administration/monitoring/performance/grafana_configuration.html#deprecation-of-bundled-grafana), and scheduled for removal from Omnibus in 16.3. **ALL Omnibus GET users with monitoring enabled are urged to consult the docs section on [Deprecated Omnibus-bundled Grafana](#deprecated-omnibus-bundled-grafana) for further information and next steps.**

 In Omnibus environments the monitoring stack is provided by [Omnibus GitLab](https://docs.gitlab.com/omnibus/), which has Prometheus, Grafana and Consul built in.

-In this setup these components are deployed to their own VM named `monitor`.
+In this setup, these components are deployed to their own VM named `monitor`.
 Like other Omnibus components this is enabled by simply deploying this node in Terraform and Ansible will configure it automatically.
 See the below sections for details on each.

 **Terraform**